 Have your say…

-We’ll also be starting our year-long consultation process to ensure that DAFNI’s capabilities can be applied to the management and development of infrastructure systems, so addressing the challenges our society is facing.
+We’ve started a year-long consultation process to ensure that DAFNI’s capabilities can be applied to the management and development of infrastructure systems, so addressing the challenges our society is facing.
 We’ll be looking for feedback, comments and guidance to create a facility that will transform the way that infrastructure is delivered in the UK and globally.
 We will work with people, companies and partner organisations to find and drive the science and technology innovations that will enhance the UK economy.

 DAFNI is being designed and delivered over the next four years, and is funded by the Engineering and Physical Sciences Research Council (EPSRC), and is as a research facility is part of the UK Collaboratorium for Research in Infrastructure & Cities (UKCRIC).
 It will be developed by the Scientific and Technology Facilities Council at its Rutherford Appleton Laboratory at Harwell in Oxfordshire.